samrocketman/blog/_posts/2020-10-18-github-migrate-master-to-main-branch.md

 type: markdown
 ---

-This post covers how I migrated all of my GitHub projects from master branch to main.
-It's going to involve:
+This post covers how I migrated all of my GitHub projects from `master` branch to main.

+* TOC
+{:toc}

+# Summary

+In my journey of migrating all of my GitHub repositories from their default branch `master` to use `main` as the default I did the following.

+- Total migration time about 8 hours which includes writing this post and developing all code discussed herein.
+- I have 130 repositories.
+- 129 repositories required migrating from `master` to `main`.
+- 124 repositories required their default branch settings in GitHub to be updated.
+- 4 repositories required branch protection settings to be updated.
+I did this manually.
+- 69 of my repositories were sources (not forks from other users or organizations).
+- 19 repositories required code changes.
+  - 9 files related to CI code were changed.
+  - 13 files related to markdown documentation were changed.
+  - This blog had some additional files which required updating.

+# Overview

+A full migration will generally take the following steps:

 1. Mirroring all GitHub projects as local mirrors.
-In my case, I will only include source repositories (not forks).
+Initially, I will only include source repositories (not forks).
 I'm excluding forks to simplify changing code in only repositories I own.
 In step 6, I'll mirror my forks before updating their branches to main.